 Michelle Price, MD is a core faculty member and the Co-Medical Director of the Mather Hospital Fortunato Breast Health Center.
 A graduate of Cornell University Medical College, she completed both her intern year in Pathology and residency in Radiology at The New York Hospital along with a fellowship in Breast Imaging at New York Presbyterian Hospital.
 Dr. Price held the title of Assistant Attending Professor of Radiology at New York Presbyterian before joining Mather Hospital in 2003.
 She has been honored numerous times for her work on Long Island including the 2012 Healthcare Heroes and the 2013 Town of Brookhaven Women’s Recognition Night in the field of Medicine.

-Kimberly Wilson is the Program Coordinator for the Mather Hospital Diagnostic Radiology Residency Program.
+Kimberly Wilson is the Training Program Administrator for the Mather Hospital Diagnostic Radiology Residency Program.
 A graduate of Dowling College, she has been a proud member of the Mather Imaging Services Family since 1989 and has received multiple service excellence awards for her dedication to both the hospital and the community.
 Ms. Wilson has helped to develop and write Imaging Services IRB research studies.
 She also operates as the liaison between Mather Professional Services and Stony Brook Medicine.
 In addition, she has assisted the Administration Team in the start-up of Collaborative Chiropractic Affiliation, and the CyberKnife Facility.
 Ms. Wilson has served as the Co-chair of the Standards of Performance Team for the past 18 months.
 In her spare time, she enjoys spending time with her husband and three children.
 They are an athletic family that loves the outdoors.